yaaras/honeybee/prompts/find_misconfig.md

 // List misconfigurations per version of the application

-- Create a detailed list of misconfigurations for each version of [APPLICATION_NAME], highlighting any version-specific issues.
+- Create a detailed list of misconfigurations for each version of [APPLICATION_NAME].

 // Format the output in JSON